BarbyKelly/quizproject/README.md

 #### Resized Images

-- Developer used [Simple image resizer](https://www.simpleimageresizer.com/resize-image-to-50-kb) to reduce README images
+- Developer used [Simple image resizer](https://www.simpleimageresizer.com/) to reduce README images
-- Developer marked all resized images with 'opt_50'
+- Developer marked all resized images with 'opt_50' or 'opt_100'

 [Back to top](#contents)